A lot of times, we tend to skip out on the extended warranties that are offered to us thinking, “I’ll never need to use it!”.

 - Inspect the oil fan motors.
 Any fault detected are repaired or replaced immediately.
 Along with the oil fan motors inspection, technicians repair old valves and steam traps.

-Final part is yours, once your technician checks all the necessary parts of the HVAC system, it’s your responsibility to continue the maintenance process twice in a year.
+The final part is yours, once your technician checks all the necessary parts of the HVAC system, it’s your responsibility to continue the maintenance process twice in a year.
 Think of HVAC maintenance in the same way as the preventive maintenance of your car and reap the benefits.